The Berimbolo: BJJ Position/Technique

 It is a highly effective and popular Jiu-Jitsu technique that has been widely used since the early 2000s.
 The name Berimbolo translates to English basically meaning scramble.

-The history and development in the BJJ move has historically been controversial with many experts debating his origin.
+The history and development of the Berimbolo BJJ move have historically been controversial with many experts debating his origin.
 Samuel Braga is given credit for creating the move, but some say it was done before him.

 Some believe the Berimbolo was originally created in the 90s by Marcel Ferreira when he was a purple belt.
 Ferreira developed a technique similar to the Berimbolo to sweep and take his opponent’s back.